A. Wallis Myers: Playing career

 He was a keen tennis player himself and was active mainly in amateur doubles competition.
 In April 1906 he won the doubles title with New Zealander Anthony Wilding at the Championships of Barcelona.
 He also won the Monte Carlo doubles championship in 1910 and 1921.

 In mixed doubles competition, Myers competed at Monte Carlo in 1909 and later at the 1914 World Hard Court Championships with Phyllis Satterthwaite, reaching the semi-finals.
 He also teamed up with Molla Bjurstedt Mallory for the 1923 Monte Carlo tournament.

 Also in 1923 he won the doubles title at the South of France Championships.
 He was the captain of British tennis teams on tour in Europe, South Africa and India.

 Journalism

-Myers was the editor of the Ayers Lawn Tennis Almanack beginning in 1908.
+Myers was the editor of the Ayres' Lawn Tennis Almanack and Tournament Guide beginning in 1908.
 The following year he began work as the lawn tennis correspondent of The Daily Telegraph, a position he held until his death in 1939.
 He also served as lawn tennis editor of The Field and he wrote several books on tennis including a biography of four-time Wimbledon champion Anthony Wilding who was killed in the First World War.
 During that war Myers served in the Ministry of Information.

 In 1924 he founded the International Lawn Tennis Club of Great Britain with Lord Balfour, former Prime Minister and later a Member of the Cabinet, as its first President.